Our roots run deep in red dirt.

-To be a self-sustaining, award-winning park in the city we helped redefine.
+To be a self-sustaining, community-driven park in the city we helped revitalize.

 The Park reminds us of our common past and our common purpose.
 The Park invites us all to explore who we are.
 This is the land where the Birmingham Civil Rights Institute can bring high school students to study nonviolent movements, where a women’s cycling team can train for a national competition, where members of the Lakeshore Foundation can break in the innovative off-road Nomad wheelchairs, where a young boy can overcome his fear of heights as he ziplines through the forest, or where a young couple can get engaged after a long hike as they overlook the city.
 Red Mountain Park empowers each of us to reclaim this land.
 Red Mountain Park is the site of one of the most ambitious and historically significant new park projects in America.

 Red Mountain Park encompasses 1,500 acres of land along the Red Mountain Ridge in central Alabama.
 The Park is central to Birmingham and its surrounding diverse communities.
 As the land that was once the site of extensive iron ore mining that built Birmingham, Red Mountain was the city’s greatest resource.
 Today, more than a generation removed from the closing of the last iron ore mine on its property, the 1,500-acre Park is quickly becoming a vital urban green space for a new generation in Birmingham, uniting us all on the path toward a healthier future.
 Explore the ways RMP can be one of your greatest resources today.
 Some of our best attractions include:

 - Over 15 miles of trails featuring two city overlooks